 A hardening sprint is a sprint in which no new feature is developed.
 The team works only on software improvements, such as refactoring, automated tests, and performance enhancements.
 Scrum Alliance’s post “Do We Need a Hardening Sprint?” talks briefly about this.

-I would say that a hardening sprint is like using your year-end bonus to pay off your debt – you know the debt is there, but you keep waiting for an opportunity, and then you spend a lot of money to clear it.
+I would say that a hardening sprint is like using your year-end bonus to pay off your debt.
+So, you know the debt is there, but you keep waiting for an opportunity.
+Then, you spend a lot of money to clear it.

 Just like a credit card needs to be paid on a monthly basis, the team can set a period to clear the debt.